 The investment in energy required to shut down a part of us, the effort needed to ban or suppress an emotion, to pretend it isn’t there, means that our overall function as an organism is compromised, leading to problems in both mental and physical health (as this article explains).
 To get off the unhealthy loop, to remain in the Adaptation or Free stage, it is necessary to increase the capacity to experience the emotion that has been banned, to accept and validate those feelings, and thus close down the racket.

-To achieve this, the purpose of therapy is help a person become more self-connected: recognising rackets; understanding why the suppressed emotion was banned; working on permission to express emotions; building up tolerance for experiencing buried feelings, more able to feel a fuller range of emotions; developing self-understanding so as not to be overwhelmed by previously suppressed feelings; thus able to live a more self-aware and fulfilled life.
+To achieve this, the purpose of therapy is to help a person become more self-connected: to recognise rackets and understand why the suppressed emotion was banned; to give oneself permission to express emotions and build tolerance for experiencing buried feelings, more able to feel a fuller range of emotions; to develop self-understanding so as not to be overwhelmed by previously suppressed feelings; and thus to live a more self-aware and fulfilled life.

 For a client, it can be challenging work, so it must always be at the client’s own pace.
 It is also, in my experience, always deeply rewarding.